PyMBSE

 Although, the microservice API provides ve functions:

-to prepare and run a simulation in one shot.
+we grouped the first three functions into one init_upload_and_run to prepare and run a simulation in one shot.

 An example for ROXIE electromagnetic solver is given below.